 MAINTENANCE, REPAIRS AND OPERATING EXPENSES.

 Tenant shall, at its sole cost and expense, maintain all of the interior and other improvements of the Premises in good and safe order, condition and repair, including, but not limited to, all necessary repairs and replacements of the pipes, plumbing, wiring, cabling, windows, window glass, plate glass, doors, floors, ceilings, painting and all other portions of the Premises (except those areas which are Landlord's obligation to maintain and repair).
-If the Premises is a "free-standing" building (i.e., Tenant leases the entire leasable area of the Building), at Landlord’s election, Tenant shall provide, at such times and in such manner as determined by Landlord in its reasonable business judgment, in addition to Tenant’s other obligations in this Section 17(a), the maintenance, repair, replacement, repainting and cleaning of all portions of the Building (including, without limitation, the roof, foundation, exterior walls, and all structural portions of the Building).
 Tenant shall install and maintain in the Premises fire extinguishers of the size and type required by any insurance company and/or fire prevention authority having jurisdiction over the Premises.
 In the event that the Premises is used to operate a restaurant or cook food, Tenant shall (i) install an automatic fire extinguishing system covering all cooking areas, and (ii) cause all hoods, ducts, grease traps, fans and other ventilating devices to be regularly maintained as required by applicable Laws or any insurance company and/or fire prevention authority, but in no event less often than once during each three (3) month period of the Term, and if a grease trap or ventilation devices or systems are shared, Landlord shall have the right, at its sole option, to maintain same as aforesaid, in which case Tenant shall pay Landlord, within ten (10) days after written notice thereof to Tenant, a pro rata share of the cost incurred by Landlord therefor, together with fifteen percent (15%) thereof as an administrative fee to Landlord, which pro rata share shall be a reasonable portion of such cost as determined by Landlord in its sole and absolute discretion.
 If Tenant does not maintain, repair or replace the Premises as required herein, Landlord shall have the right (but not the obligation) to cause maintenance, repairs, replacements and/or corrections to be made thereto, and all reasonable costs thereof shall be immediately due and payable by Tenant to Landlord.
 Landlord first shall give three (3) days' written notice to Tenant before any such maintenance, repairs, replacements and/or corrections are made by Landlord, except in the case of an emergency, in which case no prior notice shall be necessary.